It’s fair to say most of us don’t have a very good relationship with death.

 The way we die is going to change

 This is the beginning of a cultural shift toward death, a grassroots movement to fill in the gap between traditional, spiritual care and institutional, medical treatment, by creating new ways to die well.
-People who die a good death do so because they are ready to die.

 Death doulas or death midwives, scattered through cities across the United States and Europe, have started offering practical and emotional support services around dying, often to perfectly healthy people.
 Alongside them is a growing network of Death Cafés around the world: groups of people who meet online and then gather in person to discuss dying over chocolate cake and cappuccino.